 As such, the API key must be guarded carefully.
 If the keys are lost, unauthorized persons could access the cloud account and run servers.
 For example, mine BitCoin, or even worse, steal company data, which may have to be publicly reported under GDPR and can lead to irreparable damage to your companies reputation.

 Therefore, it is recommended that the ops personnel machines be treated with the same scrutiny as a production server.
-Additionally, tools like HashiCorp Vault can be deployed to manage access to keys and cloud resources better.
+Additionally, tools like HashiCorp Vault can be deployed to better manage access to keys and cloud resources.

 A second factor you need to consider is passwords: a user may misplace or leak their passwords, allowing an attacker to access the cloud console.
-To prevent this, multi-factor authentication can be deployed.
+Mult-factor authentication can be deployed to prevent this.
 Multi-factor authentication means that a staff member must provide more than one of the following factors to authenticate:

-- Something they have (e.g., a hardware token or a generated time code)
+- Something you have (e.g., a hardware token or a generated time code)

-A prevalent option to deploy MFA is to use TOTP, or as it has become popular, Google Authenticator.
+A prevalent option to deploy MFA is to use TOTP or Google Authenticator as it has become popular.
 TOTP is an open standard that can be implemented with very little work by anyone, and cloud providers often support it.

-When access is secured, the next point of possible attack are services that are publicly available.
-These can be SSH or RDP remote access left open to the world with weak credentials, databases with default credentials, and unpatched services with known security vulnerabilities.
+When access is secured, the next point of possible attack is services that are publicly available.
+For example, SSH or RDP remote access can be left open to the world with weak credentials, databases with default credentials, and unpatched services with known security vulnerabilities.
 The IPv4 address space can be scanned in a matter of hours for such weak points, so putting online such a service will lead to a breach within a day.

 The first line of defense against such exposure is the Exsocale built-in firewall with security groups.
 All services that are not meant for the general public should be restricted to your companies network.
 If you need to access any such service while on the road, deploy a VPN instead of accessing them directly.
 Similarly, object storage buckets should be configured with a non-public ACL.
 Additionally, it is recommended that services that do not support encryption only be accessed using a VPN or an SSH jump host.
 The passwords would be traveling over the Internet in plain text, and an IP limitation is not enough to protect them.